There are not many spots on the 49ers' 90-man roster being held for veteran additions before the NFL draft.

-The same goes with the hiring of defensive line assistant Aaron Whitecotton after Chris Kiffin went to the Browns, too.
+The same goes with the hiring of defensive line assistant Aaron Whitecotton after Chris Kiffin followed Wood to the Browns.

 As I understand it, the 49ers are waiting on the competition of some entry-level positions and, perhaps, some adjustments at other positions.
 Then, they’ll make all the announcements at once.